Saving for school or university fees

 What is agricultural property relief?

-Discretionary Will Trust to maximise reliefs
+Using Discretionary Will Trust to maximise reliefs

 Preserving reliefs

-Maximising relief on your home
+Maximising relief on the family home

-Further tax planning opportunities after the death of first spouse
+Planning opportunities after the first death

 Complex tax and legal issues